 Ingrid: Yeah, it’s the 22nd.

 For LaunchCode, it’s free, so I would just say to stay tuned.
-We’re going to have our LC101 program soon, which is our 3-month long program.
-You have to apply and get selected.
+We’re having our LC101 program soon, which is our 3-month long program.
+There’s an application and selection process.
 You don’t have to know coding, you just have to know basic skills that make a good coder.
 Problem-solving, that kind of thing.

 Roxanne: Is it kind of the same thing as SDG where it’s an intensive 3 months, full business day type thing?

 Ingrid: No, it’s twice a week in the evenings.
-We want to make sure we get people that are still working.
+We want to make sure we get people that work.
 I feel like if you do it during the day, you’re limiting to a younger demographic, and not to people who are transitioning jobs and figuring things out.

 Matt: What do you hope to see in the next few years in Tampa when it comes to tech?

 Ingrid: I hope to see companies become more flexible with their hiring practices.
 I hope to see more women in tech.
 I think women should also step up and not be afraid of coding, because it’s a problem-solving activity.
 We are good at it and we’re detail-oriented.
-I think we’re scared of it because it’s always been defined as this stereotypically white male career, but when you think about it, it’s so much easier for moms if you want to raise your kids – you could do coding, because you could do it anywhere.
+Stereotypically, it’s always defined as this white male career, but when you think about it, it’s so much easier for moms if you want to raise your kids – you could do coding, because you could do it anywhere.
 So, it’s just trying to promote it more so that women realize that it’s a very flexible solution to the problem.

 Roxanne: We’ve done a few interviews with women – we’re severely underrepresented, to be honest – but the ones that I have spoken to about what we can do to improve inclusivity, I’ve had most of them be like, “Well we shouldn’t depend on men for that.
 We should step up and do stuff ourselves.
 We’re just as capable.”
 That type of thing.
 I see the value in that, and it’s great in theory, but I still feel like we kind of need men to help us with that because they’re the ones in the higher positions right now for the most part.
 So, it’s like, there’s only so much we can do without the other gender helping us too.

 Roxanne: It’s like men inventing the bra.
 You know nothing about boobs!
-I think if we as a country were more open to talking about salaries, it’d make everything so much easier.
-But there’s this whole fear because companies hold the power and if you talk about salaries, well you’ll just end up getting fired.
+I think if we as a country talked about salaries more, it’d make everything so much easier.
+But there’s this whole fear because companies hold the power and if you talk about salaries, well you’ll just end up fired.

 Matt: That’s always an interesting conversation on our end, not just exclusive to junior or mid level, but with highly-tenured senior professionals too.
 We’ll ask them how much they want and they’ll say something like $100,000 – but the position starts at $130,000.
 Way underselling themselves and not knowing their worth.

 Ingrid: You deserve more.
 It’s crazy, and we live it, we see it.
-I had a student call me asking if she needed to take her PhD off of her resume.
+A student called and asked if she needed to take her PhD off of her resume.
 She thought that made her intimidating or overqualified.
 Can you imagine?
 I’d be bragging that shit everywhere.
 I’d be like, “I’m a PhD student.
 Call me doctor.”

 Matt: Ingrid?
 No, doctor.

 Ingrid: Doctor.
 Literally, I’d be like, “Doctor.”
 Seriously though.
-She’s like, “Oh, I think I’m overqualified.”
-And I’m like, “There’s no such thing as being overqualified.”
-No. So, yeah, I think we’re still 100 years away from it, or more.
+She’s like, “Oh, I’m overqualified.”
+And I’m like, no. So, yeah, I think we’re still 100 years away from it, or more.